AndreRudolph/impulsephp-doc/docs/components_el_wiring.md

 <a id="available-functions">Available functions</a>

 You can define the component(s) that will be wired into an attribute of the class by using symfonys awesome expression language.
-Impulse extends the expression language by adding four different functions to retrieve components based on their state and class instance.
+Impulse extends the expression language by adding five different functions to retrieve components based on their state and class instance.
 The functions are explained in the sections below.

-<h5><a id="type">type</a></h5>
+<h5><a id="type">type()</a></h5>

-The RadioGroup as an example component uses the expression language to wire the direct descendant radio components by using the type() expression language function.
+The probably most used and useful functions is the type function.
+It works almost similar as the instanceOf() function below with one exception.
+It compares only the short name of the class (like Radio in the example below) instead of its full qualified namespace.

 <div class="code-header">
 	<div class="container-fluid">